The Library at Wesley Theological Seminary

 As its mission, the library supports teaching, learning, and critical inquiry at the Wesley Theological Seminary in service to the seminary's educational ministry and mission.
 We believe that a theology library is not a storehouse of information, but a place to enter into dialogue with the vast treasury of the Christian theological tradition, and we strive to be your partner in theological education and research.

 The library building, collections and in-person services are available to students, faculty, staff, researchers, and the general public.
-By reservation, the library classroom will be available to faculty, staff, and students for meetings and group study.
+By reservation, the library classroom is available to faculty, staff, and students for meetings and group study.
 Currently, the seminar room is not be available for use.
-The lounge is opened, but food consumption is not allowed at this time.
+However, the library lounge is opened.

 Seating is available throughout the library for use.
 While the first floor is a mixed space for study and moderate conversation, the basement and second floors are designated quite zones.